 12 October 2025

-Yet, on an autumn day, the reddish-gold leaves of autumn come into their own along the Rea, because it has been left alone.
+Yet, as the autumn days roll on, the reddish-gold leaves of autumn come into their own along the Rea, because it has been left to restore itself.

 Photographs by Jen Dixon